Canadian Applicant

 - Meet English Language Proficiency (ELP) through education, registration status, language proficiency testing, or experience.

-- If an applicant does not hold current registration/licensure in another Canadian jurisdiction they are not eligible for the expedited licensure process and will need to provide a verification of registration document from the last jurisdiction(s) where they held registration/licensure.
+- If you do not hold current registration/licensure in another Canadian jurisdiction but you were previously licensed in a Canadian province/territory, you will need to provide a verification of registration document from that Canadian jurisdiction’s regulatory body.

-- (a) Provide employment information for current nursing employer(s).
+- (a) Provide employment information for your current nursing employer(s).
 If not currently employed in nursing, provide employment information for most recent nursing employer.